 Develop Your Confidence Swimming in Rapids

 For downstream safety to be effective, you need paddlers who are confident swimming in rapids.
 If someone tips out of their boat and starts panicking (which is often the case with inexperienced whitewater paddlers), it becomes challenging to direct them out of the water.

-And, if you’re wondering, there is proper technique for swimming in a rapid.
+And, if you’re wondering, yes, there is the proper technique for swimming in a rapid.
 Lie with your face up and feet up and forward, arms by your side to navigate through the water.
-This is a common mistake with new paddlers; they don’t keep their feet up, and risk catching their feet on a rock.
+This is a common mistake with new paddlers; they don’t keep their feet up and risk catching their feet on a rock.

 Learn How To (Safely) Retrieve Someone from the Water

 While swimming in rapids can be a lot of fun, there are times you want to get your friend out.
 Quickly.
 Swiftwater rescue training teaches you how to safely jump into the water after your friend.